Upper Hamlet (for men)

 The Happy Farm Upper Hamlet of Plum Village is a small organic vegetable farm located on the brothers’ grounds in Plum Village.
 It brings together farming and the mindfulness practice of Plum Village Upper Hamlet.

 We have around one acre of land in cultivation comprising more than 40 beds 35m long and 1.2m wide and a large polytunnel greenhouse with 6 beds which are 27m long.
-These are used for our main annual crops, and in addition to those we have other plots for perennials: herbs, berries, asparagus and also some fruit trees.
+These are used for our main annual crops, and in addition to those we have other plots for perennials: herbs, berries and asparagus.
+Each year we also plant some fruit and nut trees with the aim of eventually having a portion of food forest.

 Lower Hamlet (for women)